 For Better Sleep, Make a To-Do List!!

-There are many things you can do to get a more restful and restorative sleep every night.
+There are many things you can do to get a better sleep, more restful and restorative, every night.
 There’s avoiding sugar-rich food and caffeine, giving yourself a relaxing massage and practicing a bedtime routine.
-Sleep experts also suggest assessing the current state of your mattress and replacing it with a new one if it has become too uncomfortable for you.
+Sleep experts also suggest assessing the current state of your mattress and replacing it with a new one if it hbetter sleep write a todo listas become too uncomfortable for you.

 Here’s another activity you can do to help you drift off to sleep faster: making a to-do list.